hajime-f/hajime-f/README.md

 </p>

 <h2>Family 🐈</h2>
 <p>I have a wife, but no children.
 We have a cat named "Hoshi", which means "star" in Japanese.
 This cat is very attached to my wife, but completely ignores me.
-However, it sometimes hides behind my Macbook and display.
+However, he sometimes hides behind my Macbook and display.
 So cute 🥰</p>

 <img src="https://github.com/user-attachments/assets/1b9fd7d8-0a63-4ecf-8b9b-ddd10986f3dd" />